-When the COVID-19 pandemic hit, many businesses had to change how they did business on the fly, transitioning from a primarily in-person workplace to a largely virtual workforce.
+When the pandemic hit, many businesses had to change how they did business on the fly, transitioning from a primarily in-person workplace to a largely virtual workforce.
 However, as drastic as these changes seemed, in reality, they were not so many inventions as they were dramatic accelerations of changes that were already underway.

 According to McKinsey, most companies were already focusing on implementing digitization strategies in their workforce.
 While the pandemic put a great deal of stress on those companies, it also provided a working laboratory that allowed executives to study virtual workspaces in real time.
 The upshot is that many of the changes are here to stay.